Air Fryer Sweet Potato Fries

 Historical Notes for this Recipe:

-This recipe was posted in 2017.
-It was updated with more information in 2021.
+This recipe for sweet potato fries cooked in the Air Fryer was posted in 2017.
+It was last updated with more information in 2025.

 Hi Kalyn, step 2 – i think you mean 15-18mm not cm.
 Thanks for the recipe!